Belizean–Guatemalan territorial dispute: 1975 to independence in 1981

 At this point, the Belizean and British governments, frustrated at dealing with the military-dominated regimes in Guatemala, agreed on a new strategy that would take the case for self-determination to various international forums.
 The Belize government felt that by gaining international support, it could strengthen its position, weaken Guatemala's claims, and make it harder for Britain to make any concessions.

 Belize argued that Guatemala frustrated the country's legitimate aspirations to independence and that Guatemala was pushing an irrelevant claim and disguising its own colonial ambitions by trying to present the dispute as an effort to recover territory lost to a colonial power.
 Between 1975 and 1981, Belizean leaders stated their case for self-determination at a meeting of the heads of Commonwealth of Nations governments in Jamaica, the conference of ministers of the Nonaligned Movement in various Summits, and at meetings of the United Nations (UN).
 The support of the Nonaligned Movement proved crucial and assured success at the UN.

-Latin American governments initially supported Guatemala.
+Governments from the Americas initially supported Guatemala.
 Cuba, however, was the first Spanish speaking country in the Western Hemisphere that, in December 1975, voted to support Belize on a UN resolution for Belize's independence.
 In 1975/6, Guatemala made further moves against Belize, but was deterred from invading, especially since British fighter jets had by then been permanently stationed there.
 In 1976, after the 5th Summit of the Non-Aligned Movement, where Belize was invited as a special guest to plead its case for independence, General Omar Torrijos of Panama began to campaign for Belize's cause.
 Panama subsequently became the first Central American country to vote for Belize's independence in the UN.
 From 1977 onward, the border was constantly patrolled and observation posts monitored key points.
 In 1979, the Sandinista government in Nicaragua declared unequivocal support for an independent Belize.